an ear for music... and sound

 Students came from all over the world, which made it an interesting

 place to be.
-Through one of my co-students I learned about John Cage
+One of my co-students introduced me to John Cage and

 In 1986, the Institute moved to the

 Royal Conservatory in The